ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

 --------------------------------------------------|------------------------------------------------------------------
 <nobr><code>Guid[]</code> CharacteristicsUuidList</nobr> | The list of characteristics that should be returned.
 <nobr><code>ushort[]</code> MergeAttributes</nobr> | The list of primary measurement keys to be used for joining measurements across multiple parts on the server side.
-<nobr><code>MeasurementMergeCondition</code> MergeCondition</nobr> | Specifies the condition that must be met to when merging measurements across multiple parts using a primary key.
+<nobr><code>MeasurementMergeCondition</code> MergeCondition</nobr> | Specifies the condition that must be met when merging measurements across multiple parts using a primary key.
 Default value is <code>MeasurementMergeCondition.MeasurementsInAllParts</code>.
 <nobr><code>Guid</code> MergeMasterPart</nobr> | Specifies the part to be used as master part when merging measurements across multiple parts using a primary key.
 <nobr><code>AttributeSelector</code> RequestedMeasurementAttributes</nobr> | The selector for the measurement attributes.
 <nobr><code>AttributeSelector</code> RequestedValueAttributes</nobr> | The selector for the measurement value attributes.